Counterfactual Visual Explanations: Machine Teaching

 We compare this human study with two baselines which only differ in terms of the feedback shown to human subjects.
 In the first baseline case, the feedback only conveys the information that the subject chose the incorrect category.
 In the second and harder baseline, in place of our counterfactual explanations, the feedback shows a non-counterfactual, feature-attribution explanation generated via GradCAM \cite{gradcam_arxiv} highlighting the region in the image most salient for the predicted category.

-We conducted all three human studies with a set of graduate students at a university because of the level of difficulty of the task.
+The studies were conducted in smaller sessions.
+Each session consisted of teaching a participant 2 bird classes with 9 training and 5 test examples.
+We conducted all studies with graduate students studying Machine Learning (ML) because of the level of difficulty of the task.
+Total 26 graduate students participated, each participant (on average) worked on 6.2 sessions and spent 3 min 52 sec per session.

 The mean test accuracy with counterfactual explanations is 78.77\%, with GradCAM explanations, it is 74.29\% while the mean test accuracy without any explanations is 71.09\%.
-We find that our approach and the no-explanation baseline are statistically significantly different at a 83\% confidence level.
-The error bars between GradCam and our approach overlap -- implying the need for further study to assess if counterfactual explanations improve machine teaching compared to feature attribution approaches.
-Overall, this shows that explanations from deep models can help teach humans by pointing them to look at appropriate parts of the bird to identify the correct bird category.
+We find that our approach is statistically significantly better than the no-explanation baseline at a 87\% confidence level, and than the GradCam baseline at 51\% -- implying the need for further study to assess if counterfactual explanations improve machine teaching compared to feature attribution approaches.
+To examine the effect of a participant's familiarity to ML on their performance, we conducted a small study with 9 participants with no knowledge of ML, each working on 5 sessions.
+The test accuracy is 61.7\% without explanations and 72.4\% with our counterfactual explanations, trends consistent with the previous human study.
+Overall, this shows that counterfactual explanations from deep models can help teach humans by pointing them to appropriate parts to identify the correct bird category.